New Suwon auxiliary pledges spirituality through prayers

-Pope Benedict XVI appointed Bishop Lee the new auxiliary of Suwon
+Pope Benedict XVI appointed Bishop Lee the new auxiliary of Suwon on February 7.

 In his first press conference yesterday, Auxiliary Bishop-elect Lee compared his appointment with Saint Augustine, and said he was chosen a bishop because he is weak.